Lies You Learned In Science Class

 Rumors about zero gravity seem to be completely reinforced by the pictures of astronauts floating around in their capsules, but that happens because they're actually in free fall, falling around the Earth's horizon.
 When things are in free fall, gravity makes everyone fall at the same rate and, therefore, seem to float.
 It's still gravity doing things, we just aren't used to it.

 According to Scientific American, you can technically escape gravity, but you'd have to go way, way, way out into the middle of deep space, and there couldn't be any planets, asteroids, or, well, anything at all around you.
-That's unlikely to happen, and you'd probably be too terrified with the insignificance of your own existence to think about it if it did.
+That's unlikely to happen, and you'd probably be too terrified by the insignificance of your own existence to think about it if it did.
 Don't grow up to be astronauts, kids.

 You only use 10% of your brain